Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-1/README.md

 # Chapter 4 Exercise 1: Database Access

 ## Objectives:
+* Setup knex for project using `knex init`
+* Configure usage of knex for development environment
-* Update router usage to be Express Promise Router
+* Update student router to use Express Promise Router
-* Pass db into router
+* Pass db into student router
-* Connect to the database to get student records to display
+* Use db connection to get student records to display

 ## Steps